 We have put together some simple to follow tips for maintaining your drone.
-It really depends on the conditions that you will be using your drone.
+It really depends on the conditions which you will be using your drone.
 The most common locations are off the beach which means salt and sand.

 Keeping your drone clean from salt and sand in between uses is an easy way to get longer life from it.

 Have a read through our drone maintenance tips:

 - Replace any damaged propellers prior to use – it is much cheaper to replace a propeller than an entire drone.

 - Store your drone battery in a dry, cool environment or a fireproof pouch.

 - Clean your drone thoroughly with fresh water after use to remove any salt water or sand.